SamuelSchlesinger/glsp/README.md

 ## Key Components

-- **Secret**: Represents the private key in the protocol, consisting of an array of scalar values.
+- **Secret**: Represents the private key in the protocol, consisting of an array of N scalar values.
-- **Statement**: Defines the linear relations that the secret must satisfy, represented as a matrix of group elements.
+- **Statement**: Defines the linear relations that the secret must satisfy, represented as an M×N matrix of group elements.
-- **Public**: Represents the public key derived from the secret and statement.
+- **Public**: Represents the public key derived from the secret and statement, consisting of M group elements.
-- **Proof**: Contains a challenge scalar and response scalars that allow verification without revealing the secret.
+- **Proof**: Contains a challenge scalar and N response scalars that allow verification without revealing the secret.

 ## Benchmarks